eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

 breaks that streak, and you find that despite repeated effort, you have not formed a habit.
 The associations in your brain simply _are not there_.

-Bupropion's effects are very muted---it is a _very_ mild stimulant---but it gave me just enough of a bump to my reward function that I was able to start consciously building good habits.

 # Bupropion

 [Bupropion][bup], also known as Wellbutrin, is an antidepressant.
 And an aid in